d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 to what we did when implementing everything from scratch.

-To refresh your memory: for some number of epochs, we'll make a complete pass over the dataset (train_data), grabbing one mini-batch of inputs and corresponding ground-truth labels at a time.
-For each batch, we'll go through the following ritual:
+To refresh your memory: for some number of epochs, we'll make a complete pass over the dataset (train_data), grabbing one minibatch of inputs and corresponding ground-truth labels at a time.
+For each batch, we will go through the following ritual:

 * Generate predictions by calling `net(X)` and calculate the loss `l` (the forward pass).
 * Calculate gradients by calling `l.backward()` (the backward pass).